araikes/sleepy-dti/README.md

 6. DNA analysis results

 ## Proposal
-As part of the [OnlineBrainIntensive](https://www.onlinebrainintensive.com/) course, the main aim of this project is to explore the diffusion tensor images collected as part of the study and correlate the results with behavioural measures.
+As part of the [OnlineBrainIntensive](https://www.onlinebrainintensive.com/) course, the main aim of this project is to explore the diffusion tensor images collected as part of the study and correlate the results with behavioural measure.
+The effects of sleep deprivation on connectivity measures will also be examined.
-s.

-With sufficient time, the effects of sleep deprivation on connectivity measures will also be examined.